F5Networks/f5-azure-arm-templates/experimental/autoscale/ltm/readme.md

-# Deploying the BIG-IP VE in Azure - 2 NIC Limited
+# Deploying BIG-IP VE(s) in an Azure VM Scale Set with auto scaling enabled

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
-In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Azure networks where traffic is processed by the pool members in a traditional two-ARM design.
-However, you continue to have only one public IP address, and the external NIC is shared between management and data plane traffic.
+This solution uses an ARM template to launch the deployment of F5 BIG-IP VE(s) in a Microsoft Azure VM Scale Set that is configured for auto scaling.
+Traffic flows from the Azure LB to the BIG-IP VE(cluster) and then to the application servers.
+The BIG-IP(s) are configured in single-nic mode.

 See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution, as well as an important note about optionally changing the BIG-IP Management port.

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.
 In the *variables* section:
   - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.
   - In the *installCloudLibs* variable: ensure this includes **tmsh run cli script verifyHash /config/cloud/f5-cloud-libs.tar.gz**.